msobroza/compositional_code_learning/README.md

 # Test vectors using a LSTM Model for IMDB Sentiment Analysis Classification
 python lstm_sent.py
 ```

-If you liked please put a star little star for me :-)
 Any concerns or suggestions please contact me

 Credits for the implementation: Max Raphael Sobroza Marques